kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 ## Configuration of the iRODS connection

 We will use the environment file of iRODS to have a secure and longer session in PRC.
-Therefore we connect to the KU Leuven iRODS portal (https://{yourZone}.irods.icts.kuleuven.be) and follow the instructions of the section iRODS Linux Client.
+Therefore we need to connect to the KU Leuven iRODS portal (https://{yourZone}.irods.icts.kuleuven.be) and follow relevant instructions there.

-In this way you will start an iRODS session that will last 7 days.

-After 7 days the created temporary password will expire and you will need to repeat this procedure to reconnect to iRODS.
+If you are using a Linux machine (including VMs and WSL2):

+- Copy the snippet on the section 'iCommands Client on Linux' of the KU Leuven iRODS portal,

+- Open your terminal, paste and execute the coppied snippet,

-You can initiate an iRODS session in a secure way with the PRC by using the code snippet below:
+- You can initiate an iRODS session in a secure way with the PRC by using the code snippet below,

 ```py
 import os